k8snetworkplumbingwg/multus-dynamic-networks-controller/README.md

 ```

 ## Known limitations
-- the pod controller is not [level driven](https://stackoverflow.com/questions/1966863/level-vs-edge-trigger-network-event-mechanisms).
-This is tracked in this [RFE](https://github.com/maiqueb/multus-dynamic-networks-controller/issues/48).
 - plug / unplug interfaces to networks requiring device-plugin interaction.
 We must investigate this further; an RFE **may** be opened once we have the required data.